Amsterdam to Kitzbühel train with Deutsche Bahn (ICE)

 Tipping culture

 Service is usually included, but rounding up is standard.
-In restaurants, add about 5-10% for good service.
-Round up taxis.
-Small tips are appreciated in hotels.
+Add about 5-10% in restaurants, round up for taxis, and leave small change in cafes.

 FAQs: Trains from Amsterdam to Kitzbühel